 So you went to Costco, bought some meatballs, and now what?
-There are just so many of them (160 to be exact)!
-If you don’t plan on hosting a party any time soon, you are stuck with A LOT of mini balls of meat.
-Don’t worry; we’ve got you covered with these recipes using Costco meatballs.
+There are so many of them (160, to be exact)!
+If you don’t plan on hosting a party soon, you are stuck with A LOT of mini balls of meat.
+Don’t worry; we’ve covered you with these recipes using Costco meatballs.
 Whether you want an appetizer, main dish, or even breakfast, it’s here.

 Want to use up those Kirkland meatballs?